brendangregg/p1bench/README.md

 Many numbers are printed to characterize variance, and the histogram shows it visually.
 Just from the histogram, I'd expect a variance of up to 2% (fastest to slowest) for a CPU microbenchmark of the same duration (500 ms).

-This is a custom histogram, where the bin size varies: 0.1% for variation <1%, 1% for variation < 20%, then 10% beyond that.
+This is a custom histogram, where the bin size varies:

+- variation 0 - 1%: 0.1% binsize
+- variation 1 - 20%: 1% binsize
+- variation 20+%: 10% binsize

 Here's a much noisier system: